edwardshe/AddictionHelper/README.md

 # Alevior
-Alevior is a "quit your addiction" versatile health and wellness web application that seeks to assist users in getting over their various addictions, ranging from addicitions such as a sugar addiction to more serious one such as cigarettes.
+Alevior is a versatile "break your addiction" health and wellness web application that seeks to assist users in getting over their various addictions, ranging from sugar addictions to more serious ones such as cigarettes.
+Alevior holds users accountable and encourages them to change their lifestyle.
 Set goals, view your progress over time, keep a daily journal, and get daily reminders to check your improvement.